 In the Wild West days of the internet, any link was a good link.
 A blog comment on Joe Schmo’s pipe site with some anchor text held the same weight as a partner link on Disney.com.
 This has been revised, and things such as domain authority are taken into account when judging the value of a link.
 Also remember that just because you have 10,000 followers on twitter doesn’t mean you’re doing well.
 Keep track of your Klout score, which uses an algorithm to determine your authority.
 Tell you what, we’ll save you $50 bucks by telling you that this, doesn’t work anymore.

 The same can also be said for content.
 If you create a blog with “Fix Your iPhone” as the target, and the post has nothing to do about iPhones, your bounce rate will likely be astronomical.
 Meaning, everyone will realize your post is junk and hit the back button.
 Google will recognize this and put two and two together and your rank will suffer.
-Watch your incoming links as well, don’t let too many spammy sites link to you.
+Watch your incoming link building in 2011 as well, don’t let too many spammy sites link to you.
 And it should go without saying, but don’t have outbound links to spam sites!

 - Traffic versus Interaction